Criticism of Muhammad: Treatment of enemies

+After the Qurayẓah were found to be complicit with the enemy during the Battle of the Trench, the Muslim general Sa'd ibn Mu'adh ordered the men to be put to death and the women and children to be enslaved.
+Moreover, Muslims believe that the Prophet did not order the execution of the Jews of Medina, but many Western historians believe that he must have been, at the very least, informed of it.
+Regardless, "this tragic episode cast a shadow upon the relations between the two communities for many centuries, even though the Jews, a "People of the Book" [...] generally enjoyed the protection of their lives, property, and religion under Islamic rule and fared better in the Muslim world than in the West."

 According to Norman Stillman, the incident cannot be judged by present-day moral standards.
 Citing Deut.
 20:13–14 as an example, Stillman states that the slaughter of adult males and the enslavement of women and children—though no doubt causing bitter suffering—was common practice throughout the ancient world.
 According to Rudi Paret, adverse public opinion was more a point of concern to Muhammad when he had some date palms cut down during a siege, than after this incident.
 Esposito also argues that in Muhammad's time, traitors were executed and points to similar situations in the Bible.
-Esposito says that Muhammad's motivation was political rather than racial or theological; he was trying to establish Muslim dominance and rule in Arabia.
+John Esposito notes that Muhammad’s motivation was primarily political rather than racial or theological, aiming to unify Arabia under Muslim leadership and establish stable governance.

 Some historians, such as W.N.
 Arafat and Barakat Ahmad, have disputed the historicity of the incident.
 Ahmad argues that only the leading members of the tribe were killed.
 Arafat argued based on accounts by Malik ibn Anas and Ibn Hajar that Ibn Ishaq gathered information from descendants of the Qurayza Jews, who exaggerated the details of the incident.
 He also maintained that not all adult males were killed but only those who actually fought in the battle, however, William Montgomery Watt described this argument as "not entirely convincing."

 Rabbi Samuel Rosenblatt has said that Muhammad's policies were not directed exclusively against Jews (referring to his conflicts with Jewish tribes) and that Muhammad was more severe with his pagan Arab kinsmen.

-Death of Kenana ibn al-Rabi

-According to one account, after the last fort of the Jewish settlement called Khaybar was taken by Muhammad and his men, the chief of the Jews, called Kinana ibn al-Rabi, was asked by Muhammad to reveal the location of some hidden treasure.
-When he refused, Muhammad ordered a man to torture Kinana, and the man "kindled a fire with flint and steel on his chest until he was nearly dead."
-Kinana was then beheaded, and Muhammad took his young wife Safiyya as a concubine.

-Critics take these events, especially the story of the torture of Kinana, to be another blot on Muhammad's character.
-Those few Western scholars who discuss the alleged torture of Kinana, like William Muir, have generally not questioned the validity of the story.
-Muslims generally dispute this incident.
-Some claim that this was yet another story that Ibn Ishaq heard second-hand from Jewish sources, casting doubt on its authenticity.
-Others argue that Kinana was killed in battle and never taken captive.